Peanut Butter & Jelly Protein Cheesecake aka the BEST Protein Cheesecake on EARTH

 5g carbs (out of which 2g is fiber!)

-Note 1: If you want to sub the base for another base, you can make the base I made for my Almond & Dark Chocolate Protein Cheesecake or the base I used on page 65 of my cookbook.
+Note 1: If you want to sub the base for another base, you can make the base I made for my Almond & Dark Chocolate Protein Cheesecake.
 Those basis will work just as well.
 I just used this base because I wanted to add extra peanut-butteriness to the cheesecake.